Step No. 1: Identify what type of worker you are and which Singapore work pass is appropriate for you

 The EP is meant for foreign workers who are looking for managerial, executive or specialised positions in Singapore.
 The assessment of applicants for EP depend on their remuneration, qualifications, work experience among other factors.
 The EP has to be applied for the candidate either manually or via EP online by the prospective employer.

-The EP also requires applicants to earn a minimum of S$3,300 and hold acceptable qualifications.
+The EP also requires applicants to earn a minimum of S$3,600 (effective 1 January 2017) and hold acceptable qualifications.
 However, older applicants may be expected to command higher wages commensurate to their work experience to qualify for an EP.

 Personalised Employment Pass (PEP)